coreylynch00/NcatBackdoor/README.md

 ## Usage

 This script is intended for **research and authorized red‑team operations only**.
-Run it in a controlled environment to demonstrate automated payload or tooling setup.
+Run it in a controlled environment to demonstrate automated payload and post-exploitation tooling setup.